joucogi/karumi-code-test/README.md

 # Karumi Test Proposal
 Application which users will be able to log in and they will keep persisted until logout button was clicked.

-> At this time, the application only allows you to navigate between the different views by pressing the buttons.
+> At this time, users will be able to log in but they will not keep their session when the page is reloaded.
+>
+> Home view is just accessible when user is logged, if it is not logged it will be redirect to login view.
+>
+>Valid credentials:
+>
+> ```
+> Username: joel
+> Password: 123456
+> ```

 ## Screenshots
 ![Login View](/screenshots/LoginView.png?raw=true "Login View") ![Home View](/screenshots/HomeView.png?raw=true "Home View")